Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: A Gaussian Process method for Type 3 problems

 \subsubsection{Alternative determination of the list of ancestors.}

-The Sec.~\ref{secstnratioint} and \ref{seciterleastimp} approach to determining the list of ancestors of a given node is to use a fixed threshold (e.g., $\tau=0.5$) to prune nodes.
-In this approach, we propose an alternative approach that mimics the strategy employed in Principal Component Analysis (PCA) for deciding which modes should be kept and which ones should be removed.
+Our initial approach to determining the list of ancestors of a given node is to use a fixed threshold (e.g., $\tau=0.5$) to prune nodes.
+We propose a refined approach that mimics the strategy employed in Principal Component Analysis (PCA) for deciding which modes should be kept and which ones should be removed.
 The PCA approach is to order the modes in decreasing order of eigenvalues/variance and (1) either keep the smallest number modes holding/explaining a given fraction (e.g., $90\%$) of the variance in the data, (2) or use an inflection point/sharp drop in the decay of the eigenvalues to select which modes should be kept.
 Here, we propose a similar strategy.
 First we employ an alternative determination of the least active mode: we iteratively remove the mode that leads to the smallest increase in noise-to-signal ratio, i.e., we remove the mode $t$ such that,

 For our running example \ref{exreg1} in which we try to find the ancestors of the variable $x_1$ this is equivalent to removing the variables or node $t$ whose removal leads to the smallest loss in signal-to-noise ratio (or increase in noise-to-signal ratio) by selecting